-$$\left\langle \Delta w_1^k \right\rangle_k \propto \frac{\partial \left\langle r_1 \right\rangle{w_1}}{\partial w_1};$$
+$$\langle \Delta w_1^k \rangle_k \propto \frac{\partial \langle r_1 \rangle{w_1}}{\partial w_1}$$

-Rules of this sort are an outgrowth of some of the earliest ideas in animal behavioral learning-crudely suggesting that actions that are followed by rewards should be favored.
-As advertised, they work directly in terms of policies, not employing any sort of value as an intermediate quantity.
-They just require adapting so that they can, for instance, increase the probability of doing action C at state x_1 on the basis of the reward $r_3(L)$ that is available only at a later point.
+Rules of this sort are an outgrowth of some of the earliest ideas in animal behavioral learning - crudely suggesting that actions that are followed by rewards should be favoured.
+As advertized, they work directly in terms of policies, not employing any sort of value as an intermediate quantity.
+They just require adapting so that they can, for instance, increase the probability of doing action C at state x_1 based on the reward $r_3(L)$ that is only available at a later point.

-Psychology and Neuroscience
+Psychology & Neuroscience

-There is a wealth of work in both psychology and neuroscience on tasks that can be considered to be Markov decision problems, and the exploitation problem has been a key focus.
-Importantly, the theory views predicting summed reinforcement as a key subproblem for decision making, and so much work has been concerned with predicting reinforcement in tasks without decisions.
+There is a wealth of work in both psychology and neuroscience on tasks that can be considered as Markov decision problems, and the exploitation problem has been a key focus.
+Importantly, the theory views predicting summed reinforcement as a key subproblem for decision making, and so much work has concerned predicting reinforcement in tasks without decisions.

-Perhaps the best developed connection between these ideas and neural data is through prediction errors for model-free reinforcement learning, as in Equation 7.
-Versions of these have long played an important role in theories of behavioral conditioning-most famously, that of Rescorla and Wagner (1972).
+Perhaps the best developed connection between these ideas and neural data is through prediction errors for model-free RL, as in equation 7.
+Versions of these have long played an important role in theories of behavioral conditioning, most famously that of Rescorla and Wagner (1972).
 More recently, neural correlates of such error signals have been detected in a number of tasks and species.

-Consider the experiment shown in Figure 1A.
-The task was designed to induce higher order prediction errors-that is, those arising from changes in expectations about future reinforcement, rather than from the immediate receipt (or nonreceipt) of a primary reinforcer.
-Such errors are characteristic of the bootstrapping strategy of temporal-difference algorithms, which take the changes in expectations (e.g., the difference between V{jk}^ and Q_3^ in Equation 7) as signs of inconsistencies or errors in value predictions.
-Figure 4A highlights brain regions, notably in the ventral putamen (lateral striatum), where the measured BOLD signal was found to correlate over the task with a prediction error time series generated from a temporal-difference model.
+Consider the experiment of figure 1A.
+The task was designed to induce higher-order prediction errors, ie, those arising from changes in expectations about future reinforcement rather than the immediate receipt (or nonreceipt) of a primary reinforcer.
+Such errors are characteristic of the bootstrapping strategy of temporal-difference algorithms, which take the changes in expectations (e.g., the difference between $V{j^k}^$ and Q_3^ in equation 7) as signs of inconsistencies or errors in value predictions.
+Figure 4A highlights brain regions, notably in the ventral putamen (lateral striatum), where the measured BOLD signal was found to correlate over the task with a prediction error timeseries generated from a temporal-difference model.

-For instance, Figure 4B shows the average BOLD signal from the right putamen on trials in which the subjects see Cue C followed by Cue B. In this case, the first cue indicates that a large shock is unlikely, but the later cue signals that it is certain.
+For instance, figure 4B shows the average BOLD signal from the right putamen on trials in which the subjects see cue C followed by cue B. In this case, the first cue indicates that a large shock is unlikely, but the later cue signals that it is certain.
 The change in expectation occasioned by the second cue induces a prediction error, reflected in increased BOLD activity.
-Conversely, Cue D following Cue A signals that a large shock previously thought to be likely will not occur; this is a negative prediction error (and a relative decrease in BOLD; see Figure 4C).
-Figure 4D illustrates how we can extend the same logic a further step back, just as in the dynamic programming analysis of MDPs.
-Here, since Cue A indicates that Cue B (and thence the large shock) is likely, it also induces a positive prediction error when it appears, signaling an end to the relatively safe period between trials.
+Conversely, cue D following cue A signals that a large shock previously though to be likely will not occur; this is negative prediction error (and a relative decrease in BOLD; figure 4C).
+Figure 4D illustrates how we can extend the same logic a further step back, just as in the dynamic programming analysis of Markov decision processes.
+Here, since cue A indicates that cue B (and thence the large shock) is likely, it also induces positive prediction error when it appears, signaling an end to the relatively safe period between trials.